 What applications could this device find?
 The first that comes to mind is that of immersive reality.
 It doesn't matter how good the graphics are, or how accurate the touch technology is.
 Walking in a virtual forest and smelling pine would be the real leap in quality.

-With the imagination you can visualize everything, anyway.
+With imagination you can visualize everything, anyway.
 Also a world of olfactory notifications.
-Who wouldn't want to smell the good scent of flowers when a beautiful girl calls us?
-Or feel the smell of burning and understand that they are calling us to sell us something ...
-Joking aside: having a nose ring like this could cause us to perceive smells that we would not otherwise perceive.
-Dangerous odors, such as that of carbon monoxide.
-It would be very useful, for example, to the rescuers of earthquake victims.
+Who wouldn't want to smell a nice scent of flowers when a beautiful girl calls us?
+Or smell something burning and understand that they are calling us to sell us something...
+Jokes aside: having a nose ring like this could make us perceive odors that we otherwise don't perceive.
+Dangerous odors, such as carbon monoxide.
+It would be very useful, for example, to rescuers of earthquake victims.

-To go back to a bit more playful experiences, being able to relax with a "smell playlist" would be great, right?
-Itineraries imagined, with a voice that invites us to a guided meditation, and smells that make us travel a journey.
-"Walk in the vineyards", with the smells of the must, or "a morning at the sea", with the smells of sea breeze and who knows what else.
+To return to slightly more playful experiences, being able to relax with a “playlist of smells” would be wonderful, right?
+Imagined itineraries, with a voice that invites us to a guided meditation, and smells that take us along a journey.
+“Walk in the vineyards”, with the smells of the must, or “a morning at the seaside”, with the smells of the sea breeze and who knows what else.